B.S. Degree in Journalism

 An OC graduate with a Bachelor of Science degree in Journalism will:

 - Have been encouraged to sustain or adopt a Christian worldview characterized by participation in a Christian community.

-- Have been encouraged to successfully balance career, family, church and community.
+- Have been encouraged to balance career, family, church, and community successfully.

-- Be familiar with appropriate theories of mass communication.
+- Be familiar with appropriate theories of communication.

-- Have developed the appropriate writing styles and skills expected by future employers.
+- Have developed the appropriate writing styles and skills expected by future employers or graduate programs.

 - Have an understanding of the fundamentals of research and be able to interpret research findings.